- Regional Scout Plan

 If you wish to know more or receive support to contact your National Agency, contact me at the Brussels Office for more information!

-Letizia comes from Italy and she is Director of External Relations and Funding in the Brussels office of the European Scout Region Scout.
-She is following the Region's work on external representation, advocacy and fundraising.
+Letizia comes from Italy and she was Director of External Relations and Funding in the Brussels office of the European Scout Region.
+She was following the Region's work on external representation, advocacy and fundraising.